MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-flag-mail-items-from-a-manager-for-follow-up.md

 - csharp
 ---

-# How to: Flag Mail Items from a Manager for Follow-Up
+# Flag Mail Items from a Manager for Follow-Up

 This example shows how to flag e-mail items that were received from the user’s manager for follow-up.